pbhogan/TinyJSON/README.md

 testClass = JSON.Load( json ).Make<Data>();
 ```

-Finally, you'll notice that `TestClass` has a method `OnLoad()` which has the `TinyJSON.Load` attribute.
+Finally, you'll notice that `TestClass` has a method `AfterEncode()` which has the `TinyJSON.AfterEncode` attribute.
 This method will be called *after* the object has been fully deserialized.
 This is useful when some further initialization logic is required.

+By default, only public fields are encoded, not properties or private fields.
+You can tag any field or property to be included with the `TinyJSON.Include` attribute, or force a public field to be excluded with the `TinyJSON.Exclude` attribute.

+## Type Hinting

+When decoding polymorphic types, TinyJSON has no way of knowing which subclass to instantiate unless a type hint is included.
+So, by default, TinyJSON will add a key named `@type` to each encoded object with the fully qualified type of the object.

+## Encode Options

+Two options are currently available for JSON encoding, and can be passed in as a second parameter to `JSON.Dump()`.

+* `EncodeOptions.PrettyPrint` will output nicely formatted JSON to make it more readable.
+* `EncodeOptions.NoTypeHints` will disable the outputting of type hints into the JSON output.
+This may be desirable if you plan to read the JSON into another application that might choke on the type information.

 ## Using Variants